BrianGardnerAtl/website/_drafts/setup_and_text.md

 - Share

 For a composable app, separate functions represent each of these components.
 These functions should be small.
-Their only responsability providing a component to display their arguments.
+Their only responsibility providing a component to display their arguments.

 Once these individual components are in place, they are combined together to create the full view.
 Each post in this series will look at a different part of